 This post contains affiliate links at no extra cost to you or the shops they link.
 I appreciate your support.

-♥ Note: All photos are owned by Faedra or the shop to which they link.
+♥ Note: All photos belong to the shop to which they link.
 If you click on the affiliate links in this post, Etsy will pay me a commission on subsequent purchases at no additional cost to you or the seller.
-This extra bit of money allows me to continue to provide free, helpful, and entertaining content to my readers.
+This extra money allows me to provide my readers with free, helpful, and entertaining content.
 I appreciate your support. ♥